Monterey Bay, California

 Rated banks are often asked to issue RWA letters on behalf of their customers

-Sometimes an RWA letter is sent together with a SWIFT MT-799 (considered “pre-advice,” meaning that it is a text message only — does not constitute a guarantee), though not required.
+Sometimes an RWA letter is sent together with a SWIFT MT-799 (considered “pre-advice,” meaning that it is a text message only — does not constitute a guarantee), though this is not required.
 Without optional MT-799, a signed RWA Letter can be sent via Email or as requested by the receiving bank.
+Email is preferable, until we’ve been able to authenticate the involved banker(s) and associated account.

-The main purpose of the RWA Letter is for the project’s Developer or Sponsor to signal their intent to provide the required financial guarantee.
-BG/SBLCs and SGs use SWIFT MT760, a widely-used message type for such instruments, so that we may respond with the name and location of the receiving bank and proceed through the steps of pre-qualifying, qualifying/vetting, reach terms for funding, drawdown of funding and launching the completed project(s).
+To recap: the main purpose of the RWA Letter is for the project’s Developer or Sponsor to signal their intent to provide the required financial guarantee.
+SbLCs, BGs and SGs use SWIFT MT760, a widely-used message type for such instruments.
+The RWA letter and Authorization to Verify (ATV) letter enable us to proceed through the steps of pre-qualifying, due diligence and then (if all goes well), reach binding terms for funding, closing and drawdown of funding to complete and commission the funded project(s).

-The alternative to these instruments is called a Commercial Promissory Note, where a bank adds an “aval” or stamp, which we call an Avalized Promissory Note (APN).
+The alternative to these instruments is a cash deposit, typically 25% or more, held until the final draw of funding into the project owner’s SPV bank account, then released in lump sum, or in rare cases, a Commercial Promissory Note, where a bank adds an “aval” or stamp (widely used in Europe), which we call an Avalized Promissory Note (AvPN).

-This use of an RWA Letter launches due diligence and also forms an integral part of In3’s capital partner due diligence.
-For all three instrument type RWA letters, go here.
+This use of an RWA Letter and/or ATV Letter launches due diligence and also forms an integral part of In3’s capital partner due diligence.
+Ask us or your In3 Affiliate for the appropriate RWA and ATV letter templates for your situation.